davidivad96/read4me/README.md

 If it's the first time you use CDK in your account it's probably that you need to bootstrap your environment before deploying your Stack.
 Just run run `npm run cdk-bootstrap <aws-profile> <account-id> <region>`.
 This will create the necessary resources for you to deploy your Stack.

+## Install dependencies

+Run `npm install` in the root of the project.
+Also run it in the "lambda/synthesizeSpeech" folder to install the dependencies of the Lambda function.

 ## Deploy

 Run `npm run cdk-deploy <aws-profile> <account-id> <region>`.
 This will deploy / redeploy your Stack to your AWS Account.